 Bundaberg: A line bearing 0° (magnetic from the landward end of the upstream wharf.

-Gladstone: A line bearing 10° (magnetic) from the western end of the Auckland Point
+Gladstone: A line bearing 10° (magnetic) from the western end of the Auckland Point breakwater of the marina.

-Rosslyn Bay: A Line bearing 45° (magnetic) from the seaward end of the eastern breakwater of the marina.
+Rosslyn Bay: A Line bearing 45° (magnetic) from the seaward end of the eastern breakwater of the Outer Harbour.